Advanced material characterisation to underpin design, manufacture and reliability analysis of electronics interconnections

 To enable high performance and robust electric transport the correlations between reliability and the microstructure of electronics interconnections must be understood.

-The team at Loughborough span materials, manufacturing processes, advanced numerical modelling and characterisation.
+The team at Loughborough spans materials, manufacturing processes, advanced numerical modelling and characterisation.
 Characterisation of wide range interconnected materials is essential to provide physical and analytical attributes to inform design, materials and process developments, as well as fundamental reliability physics.

 We have several projects aiming to improve and develop new and existing interconnect (e.g. soldering, sintering and bonding) technologies for wide band gap (WBG) semiconductor devices, which permits the miniaturisation of the power controls in electric vehicles for higher frequency, efficiency and temperature.
 With interconnects increasingly downscaling it comes at the cost of reliability due to electro-migration as well as thermo-migration, demanding across meso- micro- to nano- scale the microstructure and failure modes of interconnects (e.g. solders) at elevated temperatures.